 - You use a purpose-built column rather than the party wall, to sustain the beam throughout construction.

 When party wall issues are particularly problematic, using columns and non-party walls to support loft conversions can be a sensible idea.
-A Chartered Surveyor from the Royal Institution of Chartered Surveyors can advise you on whether requirements apply to you.
+A Chartered Surveyor can advise you on whether the requirements apply to you.

 People often try to reduce the cost of their loft conversion by achieving party wall agreements without the help of qualified surveyors.
 But surveyors possess a wealth of knowledge on all things related to property and can offer invaluable advice, potentially saving you a lot of money in the process.